A CHILDREN'S THEATRE

 In1995, the first Summer “Theatre Camp” was held at the Mesilla Park Recreation Center and in the fall Constance wrote and directed the first “Spooktacular”, a Halloween show at the Organ Mountain High School’s Performing Arts Center.

 In 2001, ACT acquired 501c3 status and the ACT Film Arts Studio opened, offering classes in Filmmaking and in Acting for Film to all middle school and high school youth.

 In 2008, Constance stepped down and Kelly King stepped in to the leadership role.

-Pinky Kingsley joined as a parent in 1994 and is now the Show Coordinator/Front House Manager.
-And Eileen Gilbert, who began her career at ACT as an audience member on field trips with her classes, is now the Technical Director.
+Pinky Kingsley joined as a parent in 1994 and was our first Show Coordinator/Front House Manager.
+Eileen Gilbert, who began her career at ACT as an audience member on field trips with her classes, was our first Technical Director.

-In August 2019, we were able to rent our own studio space.
-This is where our rehearsals and classes are held.
+In August 2019, we were able to lease our own studio space.
+This is where our classes, rehearsals and workshops are held.
 Our new space has given us opportunities to offer more workshops and classes.
-With the reality of the Covid-19 crisis, we have also opened classes online which we plan to continue even after we return to a more normalized studio life.

 In March 2022, Eileen Gilbert retired as Technical Director and the position was filled by Mike DerrGuitar, an alumni of ACT.
 In June 2022, Pinky Kingsley retired as Show Coordinator/Front of the House Manager and the position was filled by Cathi Buchman and Ann Marie Vasquez, both who began as parent volunteers.
 In August 2022, Kelly King retired as Executive Director and the position was filled by Sue Rexroth, who also began as a parent volunteer.